 This is a full duplex protocol (i.e. it can send and receive at the same time) on top of a TCP connection.
 It was designed for real-time messaging between a browser and web server.

-To successfully complete the task, this technology had to be mastered in parallel with the project management.
+To successfully complete the early testing in software, this technology had to be mastered in parallel with the project management.

 We tested Samsung ARTIK Cloud on 19 different devices, which allowed us to find 43 bugs, including 8 critical defects.